Careers360 Logo

 Question:9

-The areas of two sectors of two different circles with equal corresponding arc lengths are equal.
+The areas of the two sectors of two different circles with equal corresponding arc lengths are equal.
 Is this statement true?
 Why?

 Answer: